Organisational agility – how to knock down structures that are limiting your organisation’s effectiveness.

 Expand the pool of resources available to staff projects on short notice, by better understanding the knowledge and skills of your people.
 At one of our clients, a member of the investment team has become a highly desirable resource on strategic marketing projects because of his analytical capacity and sound commercial judgment.
 That’s good for the organisation and good for him as it makes his role more interesting and adds to his professional development experience.
 For most organisations, staffing projects more flexibly is contingent upon having an accurate view of what projects are coming up and their likely resourcing requirements.

 Organisational agility creates value and can not only increase speed and responsiveness but can also reduce waste.
 An agile organisation is agile in strategy, ways of working and resources.
-And as with the loom, and human physical agility, organisational agility can be developed and matured.
+And as with human physical agility, organisational agility can be developed and matured.

 So you owe it to yourself, and your organisation, to look at your current and potential capacity through an agility lens.